 My personal experience with using Raspberry Ketones Max was that I did feel like my body burned more fat than it did before.
 For me, it was a positive effect.
 Maybe it was the raspberry ketones in combination with the other ingredients that made it effective for me.

 For me Raspberry Ketones Max delivered what was claimed – it helped me slim down – something that was not easy for me.
 But I also think it is valuable because of the other health benefits.

-It is super rich in antioxidants and, for me at least, the health benefits made it worth considering all on their own.
+It is rich in antioxidants and, for me at least, the health benefits made it worth considering all on their own.